Czech Citizenship FAQs

 For obtaining ancestral citizenship (i.e. renewal of citizenship by declaration or confirmation of citizenship), you do not need to speak Czech and there is no language or cultural test.

 If you are applying for naturalisation in the Czech Republic, you do have to speak Czech and take a test.

-If you do not want to send the originals, we recommend obtaining duplicates or have certified copies made at the Czech consulate.
+If you do not want to send the originals, we recommend obtaining duplicates of the foreign documents and consular certified copies of the Czech documents.

 Polaron is unable to apply for a passport on your behalf.
 Once you are a confirmed citizen of the Czech Republic, you can go to your local consulate and apply for it yourself.
 This is a straight forward process and we would provide you with all of the necessary documentation.
 The cost is around 1200 CZK (~USD$100) and you do not need to speak Czech to apply for the passport.

 All new enquirers must fill out a family tree so that our Eligibility and Compliance team has a clearer picture of your family history when assessing your case.
 The Polaron family tree template also includes important details such as immigration dates, marriage dates, naturalisation dates and times of army service.
 These are all important factors that impact eligibility.

 You can submit a request to the United States Citizenship and Immigration Services (USCIS) to find out this information.
 The USCIS will issue you with either a naturalisation certificate or a non-naturalisation certificate / certificate of non-existence.